 It may appear strange to spend so much time and thought when selecting trash bags.
 But no two are alike!
-We’ve narrowed it down for you with our seven best trash bag recommendations, making the decision a little easier.
+I’ve narrowed it down for you with your seven best trash bag recommendations, making the decision a little easier.

-In general, we recommend the Aircover 8-12 Gallon Biodegradable Trash Bags, which are better for the environment while remaining extremely durable.
+In general, I recommend the Aircover 8-12 Gallon Biodegradable Trash Bags, which are better for the environment while remaining extremely durable.

 Finally, for all of your lawn and leaf waste, consider the Member’s Mark 39 gal.
 Power-Guard bags.